manojo/manojo.github.com/_posts/2014-09-03-understanding-the-fix-operator.md

 {% include JB/setup %}

 I finally got some intuition for the [fixed-point combinator](http://en.wikipedia.org/wiki/Fixed-point_combinator).
 To be more precise, I got an intuition for why it exists, not why it's defined as it is.
-Here's how I understood it:
+Here goes:

 ## Recursion in Lambda-Calculus

-Let us try to write a simple recursive function, factorial, in the Lambda-Calculus with some extensions for integers and conditionals.
+Let us try to write a simple recursive function, factorial, in the lambda-calculus with some extensions for integers and conditionals.
 Because I know how to write it in Scala, here is a Scala implementation:

 {% highlight scala %}